Olive: Growth and propagation

 The olive is also sometimes grown from seed.
 To facilitate germination, the oily pericarp is first softened by slight rotting, or soaked in hot water or in an alkaline solution.

 In situations where extreme cold has damaged or killed the olive tree, the rootstock can survive and produce new shoots which in turn become new trees.
 In this way, olive trees can regenerate themselves.
 In Tuscany in 1985, a very severe frost destroyed many productive and aged olive trees and ruined many farmers' livelihoods.
 However, new shoots appeared in the spring and, once the dead wood was removed, became the basis for new fruit-producing trees.

 Olives grow very slowly, and over many years, the trunk can attain a considerable diameter.
 A. P. de Candolle recorded one exceeding 10 m in girth.
 The trees rarely exceed 15 m in height and are generally confined to much more limited dimensions by frequent pruning.
 Olives are very hardy and are resistant to disease and fire.
 Its root system is robust and capable of regenerating the tree even if the above-ground structure is destroyed.

 The crop from old trees is sometimes enormous, but they seldom bear well two years in succession, and in many cases, a large harvest occurs every sixth or seventh season.
 Where the olive is carefully cultivated, as in Liguria, Languedoc, and Provence, the trees are regularly pruned.
 The pruning preserves the flower-bearing shoots of the preceding year, while keeping the tree low enough to allow the easy gathering of the fruit.
-The spaces between the trees are regularly fertilized.